asokolsky/WholeHouseFan/README.md

 # Whole House Fan

-This is an Arduino controller for a whole house fan driven manually or on the basis of multiple temperature sensors.
+This is an Arduino controller for a whole house fan (for definition see https://en.wikipedia.org/wiki/Whole-house_fan) controlled manually or on the basis of multiple temperature sensors.
-Hopefully has GUI.
+Controller hopefully has GUI.
 Maybe Internet connection.
 Datalogging possible but not now.